 Who we share your information with

 Processors are organisations who act on our behalf and under our authority.
 They carry out some of the technical processes, for example, providing a system that stores information.
-We do not allow our Processors to use your information for their own purposes or allow them to link this to other personal data they may.
+We do not allow our processors to use your information for their own purposes or allow them to link this to other personal data they may hold.

 We have no additional processors from those detailed in our Direct Care privacy notice for this purpose.